exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 If you see a listing of Card objects then the deck loaded successfully-- if not then there may be something wrong with your project's configuration.
 Now lets get this content to the iOS app.

 Delete the deck testing code and move the deck instantiation into the Session class as an instance variable.
-Make a new method in the OSX's *Session* class for apps to call when they're ready to start playing.
+Make a new method in the OSX's *Agent* class for apps to call when they're ready to start playing.
 Return all the answers in the deck.

 __NOTE:__ all returns from *registered* functions have to be wrapped in an array if they're returning arrays.
 Note the braces around `deck.answers` below.